I love the way the universe works.

 I love the way the universe works!
-About 6 weeks ago I was at beautiful Secrets on the Lake in Montville for a wedding ceremony.
-I decided to have lunch with my bestie there beforehand and at the end of lunch, I took myself to the loo to get myself ‘wedding ready’ and joined the lineup (typical ladies’ toilet – am I right!?).
+I was at beautiful Secrets on the Lake in Montville for a wedding ceremony.
+I decided to have lunch there with my bestie beforehand and at the end of lunch, I took myself to the loo to get myself ‘wedding ready’ and joined the lineup (typical ladies’ toilet – am I right!?).
 Nec minute, this ball of sunshine walked in wearing a tiara and a sash declaring her the ‘bride to be’.

 Fast forward to the next night, I’m Netflixing and my phone pings – I’ve been tagged in a post on the Sunshine Coast Community Facebook group.
 A poor bride was frantic because her wedding was in a fortnight and her celebrant had taken ill and had cancelled.
 I checked my diary and read the comments to thank those who’d tagged me, and I commented that yes, I could help … check out my website yada yada.

 And then, my phone pinged again.
 It was the stranded bride replying to me : “Oh my God, Lynette, I only just met you yesterday!”

 It turns out that back in 2013, Evie and two friends gate crashed one of my Brisbane weddings, sat through the ceremony, drank the champagne, ate the canapes and enjoyed the company of the guests.
 They took a few selfies and were off again laughing all the way.
 Evie had remembered that ceremony and she’d loved it, but of course she had no idea how to contact me, or even what my name was.

 The wedding was supposed to be a surprise wedding under the guise of a combined birthday party, but it was soon apparent it was the worst kept secret on the Sunshine Coast.
-Having a home ceremony (surprise or not) really is setting the scene for a relaxed and fun affair because it evades the protocols that people expect from a wedding – the crowd were excited and enjoying every part of the ceremony.
+Having a home ceremony (surprise or not) really is setting the scene for a relaxed and fun affair.
+It allows you to avoid the protocols that people expect from a wedding – the crowd were excited and enjoying every part of the ceremony.

-I firmly believe that I’m at the weddings I’m supposed to be at, and when I met her at Secrets, I knew I should have been the celebrant.
-God, the angels, the unicorns or the fairies – whatever you believe – they had their hands firmly in control of Evie and David’s awesome wedding!
+I firmly believe that I’m at the weddings I’m supposed to be at, and when I met Evie at Secrets, I wondered why I wasn’t her celebrant.
+God, the angels, the unicorns or the fairies – whatever you believe – had their wands firmly in control of Evie and David’s awesome wedding.

-And I’m so glad they did!
+And I’m so glad they did.
+When brides become friends.